hashicorp/terraform-provider-google/website/docs/r/cloud_run_v2_service.html.markdown

 * `cpu_idle` -
   (Optional)
-  Determines whether CPU should be throttled or not outside of requests.
+  Determines whether CPU is only allocated during requests.
+True by default if the parent `resources` field is not set.
+However, if
+  `resources` is set, this field must be explicitly set to true to preserve the default behavior.

 * `startup_cpu_boost` -
   (Optional)